Grounds For Divorce : What are they and do I have them?

 Unreasonable behaviour

 Sometimes there is very obvious ‘unreasonable behaviour’ in a marriage.
-The government website lists examples: physical violence, verbal abuse, such as insults or threats, drunkenness or drug-taking, refusing to pay for housekeeping.
+The government website lists examples: physical violence, verbal abuse, such as insults or threats, drunkenness or drug-taking, and refusing to pay for housekeeping.

-_ Find some examples of Unreasonable Behaviour as a ground for divorce here _
+Find some examples of Unreasonable Behaviour as a ground for divorce here

 However, milder things can also be used as examples such as too much focus on a career.
 Unreasonable behaviour is a tricky divorce ground if you are trying to keep things amicable.